 These goals are common to all of the major bird conservation plans that are being addressed in this Implementation Plan, and are therefore appropriate to present here as goals for "all bird" conservation.
-Primary goals for all species associated with this effort can be found at links to the other major bird conservation plans at www.nabci-us.org.
+Primary goals for all species associated with this effort can be found at links to the other major bird conservation plans at NABCI.